joey11602/GitHub/JosephKaysPortfolio/Python-Projects/README.md

 # Python-Projects
-#### I created this folder to use while I go through The Software Develorer Boot Camp Python Course @ The Tech Academy.
-I have learned a lot so far like, all the different type of variables and how to use them.
-I have learned about lists, dictionaries, tupples, and arrays.
-I have learned about functions, methods, conditional statements, and loops.
-I have learned how to import modules through the CMD.
-I have learned about proper syntax and indention, program flow, passing variables from code blocks back and forth.
-I have learned how to set up and work in virtual environments.
-Learned about dunder methods and error handling.
-I learned how to interact with the OS with Python.
-I have learned how to work with databases through python code.
-I have learned all about object-oriented programming with Python.
-I learned about inheritance and polymorphism creating classes.
-I have learned how to create GUIs in Tkinter.
-I have learned about encapsulation and how to make code reusable and seperated into modules.
-I have learned how to work with sqlite3 in Python.
-I learned a great deal working with Django which really started putting everything together for me.
-I had heard about working in environments where most of the code is written already but Django was next level to me!
-It opened my eyes to a whole new world of possibilities!
-And finally I was introduced to Docker, though it was just an introduction, it certainly is a game changer!<br><br>There are a lot of files on here.
-Most of which are simple and ruamentary programming to teach me concepts.
-As you will see, some didn't even get original names.
-Feel free to look through them.
-I do have some notable programs in her that are listed below.
+#### I created this repository while progressing through The Software Developer Boot Camp Python Course at The Tech Academy.
+During the course, I gained comprehensive knowledge, including various concepts such as:<br>
+- Understanding different variable types and their usage.
+- Implementing lists, dictionaries, tuples, and arrays effectively.
+- Exploring functions, methods, conditional statements, and loops.
+- Learning the process of importing modules.
+- Using proper syntax, indentation, and program flow.
+- Utilizing techniques for passing variables between code blocks.
+- Working proficiently in virtual environments.
+- Using dunder methods and error handling.
+- Interacting with the operating system through Python.
+- Handling databases and object-oriented programming with Python.
+- Utilizing inheritance and polymorphism by creating classes.
+- Developing Graphical User Interfaces (GUIs) using Tkinter.
+- Understanding encapsulation and ensuring reusable, modular code.
+- Working with sqlite3 in Python.
+#### Moreover, my exposure to Django truly consolidated my understanding, offering a comprehensive view of integrating various concepts.
+It was a significant step that exposed me to the vast possibilities of pre-built environments.
+Lastly, my brief introduction to Docker was a game-changing experience, opening up new possibilities in my development journey.<br>
+#### This repository includes various files that illustrate my learning progress, ranging from simple and rudimentary programming to more complex projects.
+Some filenames may be generic, reflecting the nature of the learning process.
+Please feel free to explore the contents of this repository.
+Notable programs are listed below:
 1. My first functional program.
    - [Nice_or_Mean_tutorial.py](Nice_or_Mean_tutorial.py)
 2. This program transfers file from one directory to another if they have been created in the last 24 hours